dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 The PCB antenna on Jawbreaker was included to facilitate beta testing.
 Future designs likely will not include a PCB antenna.

+If an antenna is not included, a side-launch SMA antenna connector might be worth considering.
+It'd be much easier to pack up a connected HackRF if there wasn't a stiff coax cabls sticking out perpendicular to the board.

 # CPLD

 The CPLD could be removed, but some sort of multiplexer would be needed to meet the MAX5864 i/o requirements.